alicarogeljblackhole/Warm-Inflation/README.md

 **DISCLAIMER**:
-late time evolution is not optimal in the currently provided notebook.
+late time evolution is not optimal for potentials leading to an early period of matter domination in the currently provided notebook.
 A more general and robust version, together with more examples, will be shared shortly.